OWASP/www-chapter-belgium/tab_meetings.md

 * **Where?** Online!
 [YouTube Livestream](https://www.youtube.com/channel/UCse6RTiGd7oxJW4i_-TkZgA) - Zoom session via Eventbrite
 * **Price?** Free of charge!

+### 18 March 2021: The adventurous tale of online voting in Switzerland
+This virtual chapter meeting will host **Christian Folini**!
+* **When?** From 17:00 until 18:00 CET.
+* **Registration?** via <https://owasp-belgium-virtual-chapter-meetings-2021.eventbrite.com/> (attendence **free of charge**)
+* **Where?** Online!
+[YouTube Livestream](https://www.youtube.com/watch?v=65-R52Z9wL8) - Zoom session via Eventbrite

+#### The adventurous tale of online voting in Switzerland
+The Swiss tale with online voting serves as a typical example of the iterative development of highly critical IT systems and the growing involvement of scientists as a necessary step for a government that is willing to learn from past mistakes.

+Switzerland has been experimenting with online voting for over 15 years.
+Several generations of electronic voting systems have been implemented and almost all of them died along the way because of their profound security problems or when the money ran out.
+In 2019, Swiss Post published the source code of its online voting system, the last system that was still in the race.
+Several highly critical findings were discovered in a matter of weeks and the system was stopped right before the national elections.

+In 2020, the government rebooted the process and invited two dozen international researchers into an intense dialogue that lasted several months.
+The resulting report is at the base for the renewed regulation that will pave the way forward in 2021.

+#### Christian Folini
+Christian Folini is a security engineer and open source enthusiast.
+He holds a Ph.D. in medieval history and enjoys defending castles across Europe.
+Unfortunately, defending medieval castles is not a big business anymore and he turned to defending web servers, which he finds equally challenging.
+He brings more than ten years of experience with ModSecurity configuration in high-security environments, DDoS defense, and threat modeling.

+Christian Folini is the author of the second edition of the ModSecurity Handbook and the best-known teacher on the subject.
+He co-leads the OWASP ModSecurity Core Rule Set project and serves as the program chair of the "Swiss Cyber Storm" conference, the prime security conference in Switzerland.

+He stood in the first line of the defenders when the Swiss Post Online Voting system was put up for a public intrusion test in 2019.
+The following year, he moderated a dialogue between the Swiss government and a group of two dozens researchers on online voting.
+This dialogue resulted in a report with several hundred pages.

+Christian Folini is a frequent speaker at conferences.
+When speaking, he tries to use his background in the humanities to explain hardcore technical topics to audiences of different backgrounds.
+[Twitter](https://twitter.com/ChrFolini)

+{::comment}
 ### 18 March 2021: Component Analysis vs SCA - How SBOMs are the driving force for change (by Steven Springett)
 This virtual chapter meeting will host **Steven Springett**!
 * **When?** From 17:00 until 18:00 CET.